beejjorgensen/bgc/src/bgc_part_1600_structs2.md

 me 4!

 The tradeoff is that you can only portably use one of those fields at a time.
+However...

+### Unions and Type Punning {#union-type-punning}

-But you can non-portably write to one and read from another!
+You can non-portably write to one `union` field and read from another!

-This is called [flw[type punning|Type_punning]], and you'd use it if you really knew what you were doing, typically with some kind of low-level programming.
+Doing so is called [flw[type punning|Type_punning]], and you'd use it if you really knew what you were doing, typically with some kind of low-level programming.

 Since the members of a union share the same memory, writing to one member necessarily affects the others.
 And if you read from one what was